 International Studies

-The Department of International Studies seeks to equip future leaders, diplomats, and policymakers with the historical, political, economic, and ideological knowledge necessary to shape national and international policy.
-The Department welcomes students looking to gain a deep understanding of world affairs and the interaction between the global and the domestic arenas.
-The Department of International Studies offers a BA degree with three tracks in International Relations, Public Policy, and Security & Strategic Studies.
-Students select only one track as their specialization.
-Through an interdisciplinary curriculum focusing on international politics, diplomacy, political history, international law and economics, students gain a comprehensive understanding of how the international system operates.
+The Department of International Studies offers a Bachelor’s Degree with three tracks in International Relations, Public Policy, and Security & Strategic Studies.
+Students select only one track for specialization.
+Through an interdisciplinary curriculum focusing on international politics, diplomacy, political history, international law, security, and economics, students gain a comprehensive understanding of how the international system operates.
 The Department of International Studies ensures graduates possess a range of analytical and argumentative skills in preparation for careers in both domestic and foreign affairs, non-governmental organizations and/or international business.

 At a Glance: